CarolinaFernandez/CarolinaFernandez.github.io/_posts/2017-09-13-HTTPS-and-trust-chain-in-Flask.md

 ### Altogether

-The three options can be encompassed on a single module which delegates the choice of the behaviour to specific configuration parameters (`HTTPS_ENABLED`, `VERIFY_USER`) such that each serving type can be defined by a specific combination:
+The three options can be encompassed on a single module which delegates the choice of the behaviour to specific configuration parameters (<code>HTTPS_ENABLED</code>, <code>VERIFY_USER</code>) such that each serving type can be defined by a specific combination:
 * HTTP: *HTTPS_ENABLED = False*, *VERIFY_USER = False*
 * HTTPS (server): *HTTPS_ENABLED = True*, *VERIFY_USER = False*
 * HTTPS (server and client): *HTTPS_ENABLED = True*, *VERIFY_USER = True*